Kharonkrayford/mattouille.github.io/_posts/2018-04-06-statefile-separation.md

 #### Conclusion

-Hopefully you're learned a bit on state files, separation through directories, workspaces, and why they're important to be used together.
+Hopefully you've learned a bit on state files, separation through directories, workspaces, and why they're important to be used together.
 As always if you have questions or want to tell me I suck, I'm freely available on Twitter at @codencombovers or on LinkedIn!